 Psychologists are employed in many settings, including hospitals, clinics, nursing homes, and schools.
 Many psychologists have a private practice where they work by themselves or with other professionals.

 According to the BLS, employment of psychologists is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations.

 About 13,400 openings for psychologists are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Psychologists receive their education through academic programs at colleges and universities.
 A bachelor’s degree in psychology can qualify a person to assist psychologists.
 The study of psychology is also good preparation for many other professions.

 People with master’s degrees in psychology often work under the direction of a psychologist, especially in clinical, counseling, and school settings.
 In many states, such as Connecticut, one can become a certified school psychologist with a master’s degree and sufficient supervised experience.
 As might be expected, the highest paid and greatest range of jobs in psychology are available to doctoral graduates.

 Almost all colleges and universities in Connecticut offer bachelor and/or master’s degrees in psychology.
-Only the University of Connecticut in Storrs, the University of Hartford in West Hartford, and Yale University in New Haven offer doctoral degrees in
+Only the University of Connecticut in Storrs and Yale University in New Haven offer doctoral degrees in psychology.